Skip to Content

 2.)
 Use visuals

 This one is pretty self-explanatory.
-Would you rather check out a newsletter that is a wall of text?
-Or something that is a bit more visually appealing.
+Would you be excited to open a newsletter that’s a wall of text?
+Or, something that is a bit more visually appealing?
 While you don’t need to hire a professional photographer to take photos for your newsletter, you should try to only use high-quality images.
 When in doubt, use photos of your employees.
 A newsletter with familiar faces in it is always more likely to get engaged with.

 Here’s a look at a few of the employee newsletter and email templates we offer in Workshop!